Debt Camel

 Cases where you have to win the argument to have it removed

-“I was never properly informed about the debt”
+“I was never properly informed about the debt or the arrears”

 If you paid the debt promptly as soon as you know about it, you could ask the lender to remove the default.
-Pointing out that you previously had a good history of paying their bills on time and that you don’t have other credit record problems can support your argument.
-You may have more luck going to the relevant Ombudsman rather than the ICO if the creditor refuses.
+Point out that you previously had a good history of paying their bills on time and that you don’t have other credit record problems.
+This can support your argument.
+You may have more luck going to the relevant Ombudsman if the creditor refuses.

 “The debt isn’t enforceable”

-• sometimes a lender will admit – or a court may decide – that a debt isn’t enforceable because it is statute barred.
-In this case a default should have been added to the debt more than 6 years ago, so you should ask for the default date to be changed so that it is earlier and then the debt will drop off your record.
+Sometimes a lender will agree a debt isn’t enforceable because it is statute-barred.
+In this case a default should probably have been added to the debt more than 6 years ago.
+So you can ask for the default date to be changed so that it is earlier and then the debt will drop off your record.

-• when a creditor cannot produce the CCA agreement for a consumer credit debt it is unenforceable in court.
+When a creditor cannot produce the CCA agreement for a consumer credit debt it isn’t unenforceable in court.
 See Debts – why, how & when to ask for the CCA agreement for details – this does not apply to all types of debt.
-Here the debt still legally exists and you owe it so the default will not be deleted.
+But here the debt still legally exists and you owe it even though you do not have to pay it.
+As a result, the default will not normally be deleted.

 “I was in an abusive relationship”

-Many people, usually women, have been pressured to take out credit for a partner or had a joint account with an abusive partner.
-Financial abuse is now recognised as a serious problem and most banks now subscribe to the Financial Abuse Code of Practice published in 2018.
+Many women have been pressured to take out credit for a partner or had a joint account with an abusive partner.
+Financial abuse is now recognised as a serious problem and most banks now subscribe to the 2018 Financial Abuse Code of Practice.

 If you feel the debt and the default resulted from an abusive relationship, I suggest going to your local Citizens Advice and asking for their help to see if the debt could be written off and the default removed.